 Traditional Silver Fillings

 Traditionally, cavities have been treated with amalgam fillings.
-Also known as silver fillings, these fillings are made up of a mixture of metals, including silver, tin, and nickel, which are suspended in liquid mercury.
-These fillings, which have been in use for over 150 years, are known for their exceptional strength.
-When hardened inside of the cavity, they can stand up to the strongest bite forces, which makes them ideal for cavities that are in the teeth at the back of your jaw.
+Also known as silver fillings, these are made up of a mixture of metals, including silver, tin, and nickel, which are suspended in liquid mercury.
+While used over 150 years, there has been some debate as to if these metals can cause health issues.

 Schedule Your Appointment